 Best answer: Yes, Sony has confirmed a new controller in the form of the DualSense, what looks to be the next iteration in its DualShock line of controllers, though it is not called the DualShock 5.

-Current iteration: Sony DualShock 4 ($65 at Best Buy)
+- Current iteration: Sony DualShock 4 ($65 at Amazon)

-What can we expect?
+What can we expect from the PS5 DualSense?

-What controller does the PlayStation 4 use?
+What controller does the PS4 use?

-The PlayStation 4 uses the Sony DualShock 4 controller.
+The PS4 uses the Sony DualShock 4 controller.
 DualShock 4 controllers are compatible with all PS4 models, even the PS4 Pro.
 Aside from your usual face buttons and thumbsticks, each one features a large touchpad on the front of the controller, a light bar on the top, a speaker right below the touchpad, and a share button to the left of the touchpad.

 As for the DualSense's compatibility with PS4, Sony has not stated whether it will work with older hardware like Microsoft's Xbox Series X controller does.